 - Minimum depth.
 Disregarding other factors, the minimum depth of a foundation typically is not less than 18 inches to allow for removal of topsoil and variations in ground level.

 Foundations typically are built with masonry, such as concrete block or brick, or with poured concrete.
 Masonry materials offer high compressive strength and are much more resistant to damage from moisture and soil than wood and metal materials.
 A masonry foundation typically extends above the ground to protect other building materials from moisture and other damaging effects of ground contact.
 Masonry foundations usually are reinforced internally with metal rebar or other materials.
+Contractors will often use hydraulic cement to seal around pipes or raceways that penetrate the masonry or concrete foundation.

 Some building foundations are built with treated wood posts or piers.
 In this case, the foundation supports are driven deep into the earth and/or rest on rock or concrete pads.
 Posts and piers often are used when building on or near water or where the land is prone to flooding.